Lvdagilis/PIR-Video/README.md

 2. Launch the RaspberryPi

-3. Download and copy the GPIOv11 files onto the Pi.
+3. Download and copy the PIRVideo files onto the Pi.
 This tutorial uses /home/pi/GPIOv11 as the location fo the files

-4. Add the desired video to /home/pi/GPIOv11/data.
+4. Add the desired video to /home/pi/PIRVideo/data.
 By default, the program is set to use a file called "movie.mp4"
 4. a.
 In case you have a different filename (recommend to use .mp4 encoding), you can change the filename in the config.txt

 Change timer (optional)